scicomm-IISER/scicomm-IISER.github.io/_posts/Issue2/2025-02-15-probalChaudhuri.md

 MB: Could you share some insights on what you're currently working on?
 Do you have any advice for young students who are considering a career in statistics?

-{% include article-image.html image="/assets/images/interviews/probalChaudhuri/fig4.png" caption="**Fig 4.** The statistical laboratory set up by Prof.Mahalanobis at Presidency College, in 1931 which later became the ISI that is today." width=200 %}
+{% include figure.html image="fig4.png" caption="The statistical laboratory set up by Prof.Mahalanobis at Presidency College, in 1931 which later became the ISI that is today." width=200 %}

 PC: Statistics is a versatile field used across virtually every discipline both social sciences and natural sciences.
 If you’re considering a career in statistics, I’d recommend getting solid training from a good program.
 Beyond that, it's important to stay open-minded and read widely beyond just statistics.
 You need to understand the broader role of science in society, why science exists and how it impacts the world.